-- A Board employee conditioning the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct (often referred to as Quid Pro Quo); - Unwelcome conduct, on the basis of sex, determined by a reasonable person to be so severe, pervasive, objectively offensive AND that it effectively denies a person equal access to the District's education program or activity, or - Sexual assault" as defined in 20 U.S.C.
-1092(f)(6)(A)(v); which means any sexual act directed against a Complainant, without the consent of the Complainant, including instances where the Complainant is incapable of giving consent. - "Dating violence" as defined in 34 U.S.C.
-12291(a)(10); which means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the Complainant.
-The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the person's involved in the relationship. - "Domestic violence" as defined in 34 U.S.C.
-12291(a)(8); which means a felony or misdemeanor crime of violence committed by a current or former spouse or intimate partner of the Complainant; by a person with whom the Complainant shares a child in common; by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner; by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Florida; by any other person against an adult or youth Complainant who is protected from that person's acts under domestic violence or family violence laws of Florida. - "Stalking" as defined in 34 U.S.C.
-12291(a)(30); which means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety of others; or suffer substantial emotional distress. - The Board prohibits sexual harassment that occurs within its education programs and activities, including all academic, educational, extracurricular, athletic, and other District programs, whether they occur in a school or at an off-campus event the District sponsors.
+- A Board employee conditioning the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct (often referred to as Quid Pro Quo); - Unwelcome conduct, on the basis of sex, determined by a reasonable person to be so severe, pervasive, AND objectively offensive that it effectively denies a person equal access to the District's education program or activity, or - "Sexual assault" as defined in 20 U.S.C.
+1092(f)(6)(A)(v); "dating violence" as defined in 34 U.S.C.
+12291(a)(10); "domestic violence" as defined in 34 U.S.C.
+12291(a)(8); or "stalking" as defined in 34 U.S.C.
+12291(a)(30).
+"Sexual assault" means any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent. - The Board prohibits sexual harassment that occurs within its education programs and activities, including all academic, educational, extracurricular, athletic, and other District programs, whether they occur in a school or at an off-campus event the District sponsors.
 When the District has actual knowledge of sexual harassment in its education program or activity against a person in the United States, it shall promptly respond in a manner that is not deliberately indifferent.